faktotum85/fcc-stockwatch/readme.md

 # Todos

-- Pick a library and set up chart
-- Enable users to add a stock
+- Move fetching of the data server side and push data out via socket connection
+  - Have data cached, refreshing it every hour ?
-- Enable users to remove a stock
+- Add separate legend with the option for users to remove a stock

+- Implement autocomplete / suggestion feature for stock symbols